-The exhibition A City Beyond marks the start of the one-year-long project Co-Habitations project that looks into the question of how human and more-than-human[2] species want to live together in 100 years.
+The exhibition marks the beginning of the year-long Co-habitations project, which explores how human and non-human species will want to live together in a hundred years’ time.

 Curated by Martina Huber and Violeta Burckhardt